Gospel: Mark 12:38-44

 Popular Translation

 Jesus commented on pretentious attitudes: those of the leaders and those of the faithful.
-In both cases, Jesus criticized love of appearance had taken the place of faith.
+In both cases, Jesus criticized them since the love of appearance had taken the place of faith.

 Literal Translation